 About Me

-I am (beginning Fall 2022) an associate professor in the Department of Mathematics at Tufts University.
+As of Fall 2025, I am a visiting associate professor in the Department of Mathematics at the University of Wisconsin-Madison, on leave from Tufts University.
 My research focuses on arithmetic applications of analytic number theory, in particular to arithmetic statistics.
 My research is supported by NSF grant DMS-2200760.

 I subscribe to the axioms laid out by Federico Ardila: